-Apple Fitness+: Everything you need to know
+Apple Fitness Plus adds Collections and Time to Run features

 What is Apple Fitness+

-Apple Fitness+ is a subscription service that allows you to access a library of video-led workouts that uses real-time-data from your Apple Watch.
+Apple Fitness+ is a subscription service that allows you to access a library of video-led workouts that use real-time data from your Apple Watch.

 You'll be able to select what workout you want to do, and the video will display on either your iPhone, iPad, or Apple TV.
 While you are following along with the workout, your Apple Watch data will be displayed directly on the screen so you can see your workout metrics without having to look at your watch.